A historical article from 2000.

 |When you keep house, you use your head, your heart, and your hands together to create a home—the place where you live the most important parts of your private life.
 Housekeeping is an art: it combines intuition and physical skill to creat comfort, health, beauty, order and safety. —Cheryl Mendelson in Home Comforts|

-In a word, no. I occasionally miss some aspects of working —but I’m certainly not bored.
+In a word, no. I occasionally miss some aspects of working but I’m certainly not bored.
 I’m not intellectually stifled.
 It isn’t difficult to fill the hours of the day with far more interesting pursuits than sitting in traffic, or far more pleasant concerns than wondering if everything is okay at my daughter’s school.
 Yes, I occasionally miss some of the interactions I had at work, as well as some of the technical challenges.
 If I didn’t have internet access to permit me to stay connected to people and information I might find it more boring to be at home (but I didn’t have any trouble finding ways to fill my time in pre-internet days, so I doubt it).
-If it weren’t for the fact that I happen to live in a place where I’m surrounded by more things to do than I could ever possibly squeeze in to my life, maybe I’d feel more isolated.
-As it is, I don’t feel isolated, bored, excluded, stifled —none of that.
+If it weren’t for the fact that I happen to live in a place where I’m surrounded by more things to do than I could ever possibly squeeze into my life, maybe I’d feel more isolated.
+As it is, I don’t feel isolated, bored, excluded, or stifled.